parisholley/wordpress-asynchronous-javascript/README.txt

 == Frequently Asked Questions ==

-= How do I include a script that I do not control but has a dependency on another script? =

-In your theme, use the static AsynchronousJS::wp_enqueue_async_script() method, which is API compatible with wp_enqueue_script($handle, $src, $deps).
-Using this method will cause the $src to load ONLY when scripts with the handles defined in $deps have been loaded.

 = Is there any potential problems with other plugins? =

 As long as those plugins are using the built-in wordpress script queuing and not attempting to output scripts manually (such as invoking wp_print_scripts()), you should have no problems.
+If you find plugins that don't work properly (or without modifications), let me know and I will maintain an incompatibility list.

 == Changelog ==

+= 1.1.1 =
+* Updated readme

 = 1.1 =
 * Removed `wp_enqueue_async_script()`, should be able to use normal wordpress method `wp_enqueue_script()`